usmailaabdoul/reactnd-project-myreads-starter/README.md

 │   └── index.html # DO NOT MODIFY
 └── src
     ├── component # This folder containes the different components used throughout the application.
-    │   ├── bookSection.js # This component is used to render the book shelfs.
+    │   ├── bookSection.js # This component is used to render the book shelves.
     │   ├── bookCard.js # This component is the individual book rendered in the book shelf.
     │   └── index.js # this file contains the components which are exported.
     ├── utils # This folder contains different usefull elements of the application which are neither components or pages.